-The DASH Diet is one of the most popular dietary approaches to stop high blood pressure and reduce the risk of heart disease.
+The DASH Diet is one of the most popular dietary approaches to reduce high blood pressure and reducing the risk of heart disease.
+Many people find it easier to lose weight on the DASH Diet too.
 DASH stands for dietary approaches to stop hypertension and includes foods from food groups that support your health.
-This includes low sodium foods, high potassium foods and minimizes the use of processed and packaged foods.
+This includes low-sodium foods and high-potassium foods and minimizes the use of processed and packaged foods.

 Main Sources of Sodium

 Many of the convenience foods (aka processed foods) that we reach for every day to make our lives easier are loaded with sodium.
-Packaged meals and snacks, canned foods, cheeses, canned soup, canned meats, premade sauces, and salty snacks top the list of high sodium foods.
+Packaged meals and snacks, canned foods, cheeses, canned soup, canned meats, premade sauces, salad dressing, and salty snacks top the list of high-sodium foods.
+Even foods you think are healthy can put your sodium intake over the recommended daily limit.

 If it has been suggested that you follow the DASH Diet, it’s important that you keep your daily sodium intake below the suggested 2,300 mg guideline.
 In some cases, your physician may want you to go even lower, sometimes down to as little as 1.500 mg per day, depending on your individual health concerns.